open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 - **Uses code dependencies**: You don't need to add any JVM options (e.g. in your Docker file) - just add a dependency and a BOM to your `pom.xml` or `build.gradle` file

-It may be a bit surprising, but our default recommendation for Spring Boot apps is still to use the [**OpenTelemetry Java agent**](/docs/zero-code/java/agent) with bytecode instrumentation, as it provides more out-of-the-box instrumentation than the Spring Starter.
+It may be a bit surprising, but if you don't build a Spring native image application our default recommendation is to use the [**OpenTelemetry Java agent**](/docs/zero-code/java/agent) with bytecode instrumentation, as it provides more out of the box instrumentation than the Spring Starter instrumentations - as we will see later.

 ## What does it mean to be stable?